brightly-salty/cadenhaustein.com/src/guildsman-history.md

 law on the subject, it is delightfully and intentionally vague, in order that the lawyers might twist and twine its meaning, and the lords bully their dependents as best suited their ends.
-The question, of course, arises how much is "sufficient pasture."
+The question, of course, arises how much is"sufficient pasture."
 This is obviously a matter of opinion, and as the burden of proof lay upon the tenant, who, if he objected to enclosures, had to prove that he could not find sufficient pasture, the statute in effect granted the lords the right to enclose the common lands to their hearts content, and allowed the peasantry no redress against injustice, as the courts were in conspiracy against them.

 Before the lawyers came along with their Roman Law, Feudalism was a defensible if not an ideal form of